moigagoo/cliar/docs/src/tutorial.md

 And here it is: your first CLI created with Cliar!
 That was easy, wasn't it?

-Let's extend `hello` method to shout the greeting if `--shout` flag is passed:
+Let's enhance `hello` method to shout the greeting loud if `--shout` flag is passed:

 ```python
     def hello(self, shout=False):